The Adventures of Jimmy Neutron, Boy Genius: Premise

-Series overview
+Episodes

 The Fairly OddParents crossover episodes

-There have also been three tie-ins with special episode crossovers involving the Nickelodeon hand-drawn style series The Fairly OddParents under the title "The Jimmy Timmy Power Hour" (the first alone, the second and third with the subtitles "When Nerds Collide!" and "The Jerkinators!," respectively); the five main characters from Jimmy Neutron meet with the main characters from The Fairly OddParents, Timmy, his godparents, and his two best friends Chester, and AJ, and often cross between each of their worlds of 2-D and 3-D animation.
+There have also been three tie-ins with special episode crossovers involving the Nickelodeon hand-drawn style series The Fairly OddParents under the title "The Jimmy Timmy Power Hour" (the first alone, the second and third with the subtitles "When Nerds Collide!" and "The Jerkinators!," respectively); the five main characters from Jimmy Neutron meet with the main characters from The Fairly OddParents, Timmy, his godparents, and his two best friends Chester, and AJ, and often cross between each of their worlds of 2D and 3D animation.

 Production

 Development

 Keith Alcorn and John A. Davis created Jimmy (then named Johnny Quasar) sometime during the 1980s and wrote a script titled Runaway Rocketboy (later the name of the pilot), which was abandoned.
 He later stumbled upon the idea while moving into a new house in the early 1990s.
 Davis re-worked it as a short film titled Johnny Quasar and presented it at SIGGRAPH, where he met Steve Oedekerk and worked on a television series of the short as well as the movie.
-Jimmy was still called Johnny Quasar before it was decided to name him Jimmy Neutron because the name sounded eerily similar to Jonny Quest.
+Jimmy was still called Johnny Quasar before it was decided to name him Jimmy Neutron because the name sounded too similar to Jonny Quest.

 The pilot involves Jimmy Neutron testing a rocket ship that he has invented, and later uses it when he inadvertently stumbles upon a Yolkian plot to conquer Earth.
 The pilot was aired in short mini-episodes on Nickelodeon before the film's release, and its plot was used for the film.
 It was later included as an extra on the "Confusion Fusion" and "The Complete Series" DVDs.
 It was originally supposed to air as a short on KaBlam!, but the show got canceled before the episode aired.

 The pilot had a few differences from the main series.
-In it, Jimmy wore a red and white stripped shirt and did not wear his signature red atom shirt, Judy's hair was darker, Hugh wore a blue suit (insted of a sweater vest and tie) and was a bit smarter, the Yolkians all wore grey suits and King Goobot's crown was a different color, the theme song was longer with a few lines that were cut later, Goddard was voiced by Kim Saxon, instead of Frank Welker, Carl Wheezer resembled his father, Sheen Estevez, Cindy Vortex, and Libby Folfax were absent and the title card had a picture in the scene.
+In it, Jimmy wore a red and white striped shirt and did not wear his signature red atom shirt, Judy's hair was darker, Hugh wore a blue suit (instead of a sweater vest and tie) and was a bit smarter, the Yolkians all wore grey suits and King Goobot's crown was a different color, the theme song was longer with a few lines that were cut later, Goddard was voiced by Nathan Lane, Carl Wheezer had a very different design, main characters Sheen Estevez, Cindy Vortex, and Libby Folfax were absent and the title card had a picture in the scene.

 Writing

-The main writers when the show was greenlit were Steven Banks and Jed Spingarn.
+The show began with Jed Spingarn as story editor and Steven Banks as head writer, though the series featured a variety of freelance writers as well.
+Midway through the first season, Jed Spingarn was promoted to Co-Producer and started writing fewer episodes, while Gene Grillo took his place as story editor.
+In seasons 2 and 3 the show featured fewer freelance writers and Banks and Grillo wrote most episodes.
+In addition, season 1 was more episodic and had mostly 11-minute episodes, while seasons 2 and 3 had serial elements and mostly half-hour episodes.